BIRDSgroup/SpecGMM/Supplementary Data Files/README.md

 ## File D3: SpecGMM Evaluations

-The file contains detailed classification results for all the datasets analysed in the study for Linear Discriminant (LD), Linear SVM (LSVM), Quadratic SVM (QSVM), FineKNN, Subspace Discriminant, and Subspace KNN classifiers comparing baseline and SpecGMM methods.
+A) The file contains detailed classification results for all the datasets analysed in the study for Linear Discriminant (LD), Linear SVM (LSVM), Quadratic SVM (QSVM), FineKNN, Subspace Discriminant, and Subspace KNN classifiers comparing baseline and SpecGMM methods.
 The following performance metrics, computed over four folds, are available in the file:

 - average accuracy
 - standard deviation